anvichip/app-docs/docs/influencer_connect.md

 <img src="./influencer_profile.jpg" width=150 >

-* Click on `Chat` to initiate a conversation with the influencer.
+* Click on `Chat` to initiate a conversation with the influencer/expert.

 <img src="./image-1.png" width=150 >